tytydraco/yessleep/out/Equinox.md

 Before I know it, I'm face to face with that old, gray house I spent those sleepless nights in.
 The land, as desolate as it was when I left.
 No one's here.
 No one's lived here in years, no thanks to the police.
 I park and step out, and zip Nellie up into a blue backpack that I sling over my shoulders.
 How ugly, and abandoned, and cold this place is.

 I walk up to the turnaround, the very spot he was killed, and dragged into the night.
 Remembering a moment, exactly as it happened and where, with no trace left behind on the pure white ground.
 It's like looking at a ghost.
 I walk the same path he was dragged through, up the old creaky steps.
-I look on the deck at where the scarecrow's head fell off.
 Nothing.

 The door gives way with no effort at all, and the house is as empty as ever.
 But I feel the heaviness in the air.
 The sharp, cold sting that keeps me from taking one more step inside.
 Only one last thing.
 One last place I've yet to look.